Overview of Oracle Cloud VMware Solution

-Oracle Cloud VMware Solution allows you to create and manage VMware enabled software-defined data centers (SDDCs) in Oracle Cloud Infrastructure.
+Oracle Cloud VMware Solution allows you to create and manage VMware enabled software-defined data centers (SDDCs) in OCI.

-An Oracle Cloud VMware Solution gives you full access to the features of a VMware SDDC, along with the following benefits:
+Oracle Cloud Infrastructure VMware Solution gives you full access to the features of a VMware SDDC, along with the following benefits:

-- High availability: All VMware components are distributed across different fault domains within the Oracle Cloud Infrastructure region’s availability domains. vSAN converged storage technology replicates data across all of the ESXi hosts in the SDDC.
+- High availability: All VMware components are distributed across different fault domains within the OCI region’s availability domains.

-- Scalability: You can start with 3 ESXi hosts and scale up to 64 hosts in a single SDDC.
+- Scalability: Using dense shapes, you can start with 3 ESXi hosts and scale up to 64 hosts in a single SDDC.
 If you use standard shapes, you can start with 3 ESXi hosts and scale up to 32 hosts in a single ESXi cluster within the SDDC.

-- Lift and shift: Migration of on-premises VMware workloads to a Oracle Cloud VMware Solution is seamless.
+- Lift and shift: Migration of on-premises VMware workloads to a VMware Solution SDDC is seamless.

-- Full integration: Because the SDDC resides in a virtual cloud network (VCN), it can be configured to communicate with other Oracle Cloud Infrastructure resources such as Compute instances, DB systems and Autonomous Databases, and so on.
+- Full integration: Because the SDDC resides in a virtual cloud network (VCN), it can be configured to communicate with other OCI resources such as compute instances, DB systems and Autonomous Databases, and so on.

-- Manageability: The Oracle Cloud Infrastructure Console provides workflows to facilitate SDDC creation and networking configuration.
+- Manageability: The OCI Console provides workflows to help SDDC creation and networking configuration.

 - Layer 2 networking: SDDCs are configured with VLANs, which support applications that need layer 2 networking to run in the public cloud.

-- From 3 to 64 ESXi hosts on Oracle Cloud Infrastructure bare metal BM.DenseIO2.52 Compute instances
+- From 3 to 64 ESXi hosts on supported OCI bare metal compute instances

 - A version of VMware software on each ESXi host